pravega/pravega-operator/charts/pravega/README.md

 This chart creates a [Pravega](https://github.com/pravega/pravega) cluster in [Kubernetes](http://kubernetes.io) using the [Helm](https://helm.sh) package manager.
 The chart can be installed multiple times to create Pravega cluster on multiple namespaces.

 ## Prerequisites

   - Kubernetes 1.10+ with Beta APIs
   - Helm 2.10+
+  - Pravega Operator.
+You can install it using its own [Helm chart](https://github.com/pravega/pravega-operator/tree/master/charts/pravega-operator)

 ## Installing the Chart